Electra Bicycle Company: Conception

-Electra was founded in 1993 by Benno Bänziger.
-A Swiss national, Bänziger grew up in the Swiss Embassy in West Berlin interested in California and action sports.
+Electra was founded in 1993 by Benno Baezinger.
+A Swiss national, Baezinger grew up in the Swiss Embassy in West Berlin interested in California and action sports.
 As a teenager, he began designing and manufacturing snowboards in Germany, later moving to California after graduating with a degree in graphic design.
 He founded Projekt Design in 1990, working for companies including K2 and Adidas.
-Bänziger considered manufacturing snowboards or skateboards, but felt those markets were crowded with competitors and seemed a poor bet for a beginning manufacturer.
+Baezinger considered manufacturing snowboards or skateboards, but felt those markets were crowded with competitors and seemed a poor bet for a beginning manufacturer.
 He turned his attention to bicycles.

-Bänziger told the San Diego Union-Tribune, "The one thing I found when I looked at cycling in the US was that everything was some kind of sport, but very few people used bikes for fun or for transportation.
+Baezinger told the San Diego Union-Tribune, "The one thing I found when I looked at cycling in the US was that everything was some kind of sport, but very few people used bikes for fun or for transportation.
 I wanted to introduce the 'having a bike in your life' factor, as opposed to 'being a cyclist'".